pivotal-cf/pivotal-ui/docs/components/Tooltips.md

 ## Description

-TooltipTriggers are simpler to use, and their associated Tooltips are shown and hidden using css `visibility` rules.
+TooltipTriggers are simpler to use, and their associated Tooltips are shown and hidden using CSS `visibility` rules.
 In contrast to OverlayTriggers, the markup always exists in the DOM.

 ## Examples